shelbyspees/speesblog/_posts/2015-04-08-yaml-and-liquid.md

 <aside top="1950px">I'm having so much trouble formatting the code in this post.
 It's great that Liquid still plugs in variables if I want them formatted like code, but that means it's significantly harder to get my point across here.</aside>

-The main issue in that above photograph was that I needed quotes here around the double curly braces for `book.link` as well as around the link in my YAML file.
+The main issue in that above photograph was that I needed quotes here around the double curly braces for `book.link` as well as around the URL in my YAML file.

 I soon realized that I wouldn't be able to automate the section headers this way, and I didn't really want to at this point (someday I'll actually learn JavaScript, I promise) so I decided to separate out each section on my reading page: